EDIorg/gbif_registrar/CONTRIBUTING.md

 This project uses Python Semantic Release to streamline the deployment process.
 As a consequence, the [Angular commit style](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) is required.

 Issues corresponding to a commit should be referenced at the end of the commit message title line.
-For example, `feat: Add framework for new feature (#3, #5)`.
+For example, `feat: add framework for new feature (#3, #5)`.
 This provides readers helpful context for interpreting the changelog.

 ## Testing